CppMicroServices/rfcs/text/0000-async-work-service.md

 There will be additional complexity within compendium services implementations to handle the optionality of this asynchronous work service, i.e. what to do if the service is not available?

-Given that compendium services which want to use this service will need to have a fallback if the service is not present means that a default implementation of the service needs to ship with CppMicroServices or each compendium service needs a way to execute work asynchronously that doesn't involve using this service interface.
+Given that compendium services which want to use this service will need to have a fallback if the service is not present means that a default implementation of the service needs to ship with CppMicroServices **OR** each compendium service needs a way to execute work asynchronously that doesn't involve using this service interface.

 Limitations of using template classes and functions in service interfaces.
 The service interface cannot leverage the full expressiveness of C++ templates.